arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/16/2024 - Finished creating the roads, now working on bulding placement and making the town look alive.

+9/17/2024 - Continues working on building placement and town design.

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)